-The 2015 Wine Bloggers Conference will take place August 13-16 in Corning, The Finger Lakes, New York.
-Citizen wine bloggers, industry bloggers, and other wine and social media professionals will gather from throughout the world to meet, learn, and share at this, the eighth annual conference.
+The 2016 Wine Bloggers Conference will take place August 11-14 in Lodi, California.
+Citizen wine bloggers, industry bloggers, and other wine and social media professionals will gather from throughout the world to meet, learn, and share at this, the ninth annual conference.